Last updated on May 4th, 2020

 Most permanent residences know that they are required to spend 2 years out of every 5 living in Canada in order to maintain their status, in what is commonly referred to as the “2 year out of 5 rule.”
 However, it is important to know that there are additional actions that count towards the “2 year out of 5 rule” in addition to physical presence in Canada.
-Section 28(2)(a) of the Immigration and Refugee Protection At states that:
+Section 28(2)(a) of Canada’s Immigration and Refugee Protection Act states that:

 28. (2)(a) a permanent resident complies with the residency obligation with respect to a five-year period if, on each of a total of at least 730 days in that five-year period, they are